CoderKee/RenowApp/README.md

 supabase for backend data

+## My Listing

+My Listing is a tab that displays the user's own unaccepted listings, allowing editing and deletion via EditableItemCard.

+The EditableItemCard shares a similar design to the ItemCard with 2 additional pressable Icons:

+- Edit icon (depicted as a pen) to allow users to edit posting
+- Delete icon (depicted as a trash can) to allow users to delete posting

+On pressing the Edit icon, users will be redirected to a seperate Stack screen (EditScreen.js)

+On pressing the Delete icon, a pop-up modal for appear for confirmation.

+On the pop-up modal, users should see the following
+- "Are you sure you want to delete this item" text
+- Red button for "Delete"
+- Gray button for "Cancel"

+If the user wishes to delete their listing, please click on the "Delete" button
+If the user wishes to cancel their delete, please click on the "Cancel" button

+### Edit Listing screen [Follow-up on MyListing.
+To see Create Listing scroll to the next section]

+When users clicked on the Edit icon, users will be directed to this screen.

+The **Edit Listing** screen enables users to edit their posting.
+It supports:

+- Editing the title
+- Editing the description
+- Editing the service type
+- Editing the price
+- Editing the post type (Request or Service)
+- Editing image uploads (to be implemented)
+- Editing the selection of available dates (to be implemented, cannot be seen currently)
+- Updating listings in the Supabase backend

+#### Components

+Users should see a total of 7 components.

+**Components:**
+1. Upload images  (Currently serves no purpose, to be implemented)
+2. Enter a title
+3. Write a description
+4. Select a service type
+5. Enter a price
+6. A calendar (to be implemented)
+7. Choose to post as a “Request” or “Service”
+8. Update the listing

+Note that the components displayed ere are similar to the one in "Create listing" screen, however the componenet should be pre-filled with the user's pre-filled posting information.

+Similarly, all text fields must be filled or an error message will be shown.

+(For further information on each individual components, please head to the "Create listing" section)

+#### Backward navigation

+Users should see a backward button on the top of their screen, upon pressing this button, users will be redirected to the MyListing page.

+When users pressed the backward button, the updates **will not** be saved.
+It is assumed that users wishes to cancel the updates.

+If users wishes to update, please select the **Update** button instead.

+#### Updating the posting

+After users have made the necessary changes, they should click on the **Update** button to update the posting.

+Note that clicking on the **Back** button will not update the posting.

+On successful update, the user will be redirected to the MyListing screen.
+The users should see that their updated listing now contains the necessary changes.

+#### Error Handling

+If the user tries to submit without filling in all fields (title, description, price), an error message is displayed in red.

+#### Backend handling with Supabase

+When the user presses the **Post** button:

+- **Step 1:** The app retrieves the previous listing information from the Supabase.
+(Listing id is passed from the My Listing screen)
+- **Step 2:** The app validates that all text fields are filled.
+- **Step 3:** Updates the listing object (`Listings`) with all required fields:
+  - `user_id`  (taken from 'Users' table)
+  - `title`  (text)
+  - `description`  (text)
+  - `price`  (text)
+  - `type` (text)
+  - `request` (true/false based on Post Type)
+  - `created_at` (timestamp)

+- **Step 4:**
+  - It updates the record on the Listing table.

+- **Step 5:**
+  - If successful, navigates the user back to the **My Listing** tab.
+  - If there’s an error, displays an appropriate error message.

+## Accept Listing

+## Claimed Listing

+---

+---

 # Create Listing

 The **Create Listing** feature in ReNow allows users to create and post new home service listings, which may include repairs, renovations, installations, and cleaning services.
 This section walks through: